a10networks/a10networks.github.io/introduction/main-repositories-1.md

   }
 ```

-and add following code into your containers
+... and then add the following code into your containers

 ```jsx
 import { AutoForm } from 'a10-gui-common'